-The Student Academic Services provides the infrastructure for professional staffing to ensure services are streamlined.
+The Advising, Civic & Community Engagement in the Social Sciences (ACCESS) provides the infrastructure for professional staffing to ensure services are streamlined.

-Functions of Student Academic Services includes: recruitment; insuring the continual application of academic policies and procedures; assisting students admittance/transfer/declaration; identifying educational with various opportunities, e.g., internships, practicums, research, study abroad, civic engagement, etc.; conduct continual assessment of the undergraduate experience in the College to initiate appropriate improvements; assisting students in developing educational plans (academic with extracurricular); providing guidance in course selection in keeping with the student's interests, values and abilities; developing advising materials and programs; explaining general education and major requirements; identifying options for students to satisfy degree requirements; identifying the educational and career options appropriate for each student and assisting with the analysis of each option, including possible outcomes and their implications; monitoring student progress; assisting students with registration; auditing student records; processing administrative paperwork; overseeing academic actions and mandatory advising for at-risk students; processing and certifying students for graduation; assisting with certification for Financial Aid, VA, ROTC; maintains accurate records (including electronic records) of interactions with each student; coordinate entrance and exit surveys for declared majors, and enter and analyze these data, and maintain a database; coordinate communications to the students regarding registration and academic probation; act as a liaison with the community colleges to assist in recruiting and assisting transfer students into the major; serve as resource for faculty/staff for undergraduate issues and problem solving; work with departments and undergraduate chairs to discuss new initiatives that will enhance their Undergraduate Programs; and develop and maintain an alumni database.
+Functions of the Advising, Civic & Community Engagement in the Social Sciences (ACCESS) includes: recruitment; insuring the continual application of procedures; assisting policies admittance/transfer/declaration; identifying various educational opportunities, e.g., internships, practicums, research, study abroad, civic engagement, etc.; conduct continual assessment of the undergraduate experience in the College to initiate appropriate improvements; assisting students in developing educational plans (academic with extracurricular); providing guidance in course selection in keeping with the student's interests, values and abilities; developing advising materials and programs; explaining general education and major requirements; identifying options for students to satisfy degree requirements; identifying the educational and career options appropriate for each student and assisting with the analysis of each option, including possible outcomes and their implications; monitoring student progress; assisting students with registration; auditing student records; processing administrative paperwork; overseeing academic actions and mandatory advising for at-risk students; processing and certifying students for graduation; assisting with certification for Financial Aid, VA, ROTC; maintains accurate records (including electronic records) of interactions with each student; coordinate entrance and exit surveys for declared majors, and enter and analyze these data, and maintain a database; coordinate communications to the students regarding registration and academic probation; act as a liaison with the community colleges to assist in recruiting and assisting transfer students into the major; serve as resource for faculty/staff for undergraduate issues and problem solving; work with departments and undergraduate chairs to discuss new initiatives that will enhance their Undergraduate Programs; and develop and maintain an alumni database.

-UNIVERSITY OF HAWAII UNIVERSITY OF HAWAII AT MANOA COLLEGE OF SOCIAL SCIENCES SOCIAL SCIENCE RESEARCH INSTITUTE
+STATE OF HAWAII UNIVERSITY OF HAWAII UNIVERSITY OF HAWAII AT MANOA OFFICE OF THE VICE CHANCELLOR FOR ACADEMIC AFFAIRS COLLEGES OF ARTS AND SCIENCES COLLEGE OF SOCIAL SCIENCES SOCIAL SCIENCE RESEARCH INSTITUTE